linq2js/rxblox/packages/rxblox/README.md

 ### `action.cancellable<TResult, TArgs>(fn, options?)`

-Creates a cancellable action with abort capabilities.
+Creates a cancellable action with cancellation capabilities.

 The function receives `AbortSignal` as its first parameter.